GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Your most unhappy customers are your greatest source of learning.
+> ### The really great programs I've written have all been ones that I have thought about for a huge amount of time before I ever wrote them.
 >
 > ~ *Bill Gates*